Sorsogon Cathedral

-Sorsogon Cathedral (Katedral ng Sorsogon), officially known by its ecclesiastical name, the Saints Peter and Paul Parish Cathedral (Parokyang Katedral nina San Pedro at San Pablo), is a Roman Catholic cathedral in Sorsogon City, capital of Sorsogon province, The Philippines.
-The cathedral is facing the Sorsogon Bay and is situated in the city center of Sorsogon City.
+Sorsogon Cathedral (Katedral ng Sorsogon), officially known by its ecclesiastical name, the Saints Peter and Paul Parish Cathedral (Parokyang Katedral nina San Pedro at San Pablo), is a Roman Catholic cathedral in Sorsogon City, capital of Sorsogon province, Philippines.
+The cathedral faces the Sorsogon Bay and is situated in the city center of Sorsogon City.
 It is the seat of the Roman Catholic Diocese of Sorsogon with Saints Peter and Paul as primary patron saints.